woutervanranst/Arius/README.md

 ## Why?

 1. **Supporting 3-2-1 Backup Strategy**: Arius offers a secure and cost-effective offsite backup solution, complementing offline disk backups.
-The use of Azure Blob Archive tier results in low-cost archiving, approximately 1 EUR per TB per month.
+The use of Azure Blob Archive tier allows for low-cost archiving, approximately 1 EUR per TB per month.

-1. **Single Pane of Glass**: Arius ensures seamless access to offline backups without requiring a separate application.
-By creating small "pointers" locally, the Windows Explorer's search functionality makes them easily visible.
+1. **Single Pane of Glass**: Arius ensures seamless visibility to offline backups without requiring a separate application.
+By creating small "pointers" locally, they remain present in the local filesystem and easily discoverable in Windows Explorer.

 1. **Encryption**: For those with privacy concerns, Arius uses AES256/openssl-compatible encryption, providing robust client-side encryption.

-1. **Deduplication**: Arius assists users who wish to avoid storing duplicate files or file parts.
-It offers file-level deduplication by default and allows optional chunking and deduplication.
+1. **Deduplication**: Arius does not store duplicate files or file parts.
+It offers file-level deduplication by default and allows optional variable block size deduplication within files.

 ![](docs/overview.png)